PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-0-available.md

 {{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/8.1.0" >}}Download PrestaShop 8.1 now!{{< /cta >}}

+## New product management page

+Keep in mind that if you upgrade from the previous version and want to use the new product management page, you have to enable it in the "Advanced Parameters > New & Experimental Features > New product page".
+For new installations, this page is automatically available.

 ## Upgrade

 The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) for this version is available.
 You can download the v4.16 release, enabling the upgrade to 8.1 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases/download/v4.16.0/autoupgrade.zip).
 For technical and backward compatibility reasons, upgrade for PrestaShop 8.1 is available under "Major upgrades" channel.

-If you upgrade from the previous version and want to use the new product management page, enable it in the "Advanced Parameters > New & Experimental Features > New product page".

 ## Known issues